What are Executive Function Skills?

 Research by Laurie Cutting and George McCloskey has established the contributions of executive function to the reading process.
 Executive function skills work directly with working memory.
 If you improve your executive function skills, your reading comprehensions skills will naturally improve.
 There are specific activities for different age groups that strengthen executive function and reading skills.

 Summer Reading Program Includes Executive Function Activities

 We included executive function activities in our Summer Reading Program because of this direct connection.
 As executive function skills improve, reading skills improve.

-The Summer Reading Program is for 1st through 8th graders.
-Every student can boost their reading skills.
+The Summer Reading Program is for entering kindergarteners through 8th graders.
+Every student can improve their reading skills.

 Learn more about our Summer Reading Program here.